 The statutory authority for this rule is found at subsections 12-43.4-202(2)(b), 12-43.4-202(3)(b)(II), and 12-43.4-202(3)(b)(III), and section 12-43.4-602, C.R.S.
 This rule explains that Licensees must cooperate with Division employees when they are acting within the normal scope of their duties and that failure to do so may result in sanctions.
-It also explains the administrative hold process, the preservation of evidence, the handling of inventory under investigation and the surrender of Retail Marijuana and Retail Marijuana Product.
+It also explains the administrative hold process, the handling of inventory subject to administrative hold and under investigation and the process for voluntary surrender of Retail Marijuana and Retail Marijuana Product.

-R 1202 - Requirement for Inspections and Investigations, Searches, Administrative Holds, and Such Additional Activities as May Become Necessary from Time to Time
+R 1202 - Requirement for Inspections and Investigations, Searches, Administrative Holds, Voluntary Surrenders and Such Additional Activities as May Become Necessary from Time to Time

-- A. Applicants and Licensees Shall Cooperate with Division Employees - Applicants and Licensees must cooperate with employees and investigators of the Division who are conducting inspections or investigations relevant to the enforcement of laws and regulations related to the Retail Code. - 2.
-No Applicant or Licensee shall by any means interfere with, obstruct or impede the State Licensing Authority or employee or investigator of the Division from exercising their duties pursuant to the provisions of the Retail Code and all rules promulgated pursuant to it.
+- A. Applicants and Licensees Shall Cooperate with Division Employees - Applicants and Licensees must cooperate with employees of the Division who are conducting inspections or investigations relevant to the enforcement of laws and regulations related to the Retail Code. - 2.
+No Applicant or Licensee shall by any means interfere with, obstruct or impede the State Licensing Authority or any employee of the Division from exercising their duties pursuant to the provisions of the Retail Code and all rules promulgated pursuant to it.
 This would include, but is not limited to: - a.
 Threatening force or violence against an employee or investigator of the Division, or otherwise endeavoring to intimidate, obstruct, or impede employees or investigator of the Division, their supervisors, or any peace officers from exercising their duties.
 The term "threatening force" includes the threat of bodily harm to such individual or to a member of his or her family; - b.
-Denying employees or investigators of the Division access to a Licensed Premises during business hours or times of apparent activity; - c.
+Denying investigators of the Division access to premises where the licensee's Retail Marijuana or Retail Marijuana Product are grown, stored, cultivated, manufactured, tested, distributed, or sold during business hours or times of apparent activity; - c.
 Providing false or misleading statements; - d.
-Providing false or misleading documents and records; - e.
+Providing false or misleading documents and records;

+- e.
 Failing to timely produce requested books and records required to be maintained by the Licensee; or - f.
 Failing to timely respond to any other request for information made by a Division employee or investigator in connection with an investigation of the qualifications, conduct or compliance of an Applicant or Licensee.